 Investments held as fixed assets are stated at current valuation with unrealised gains and losses being calculated as the movement in market value during the year.
-Income from other financial fixed asset investments together with any related withholding tax is recognised in the Statement of Financial Activities in the year in which it is receivable.
+Income from other financial fixed asset investments is recognised in the Statement of Financial Activities in the year in which it is receivable.

-ACCOUNTING POLICIES (continued) FOR THE YEAR ENDED 31 DECEMBER 2017
+ACCOUNTING POLICIES (continued) FOR THE YEAR ENDED 31 DECEMBER 2018